cressie176/mcp-server/resources/code-standards.md

 These rules exist to make code clear, consistent, and maintainable.
 Follow them as instructions, not suggestions.
-Do not concern yourself with linting.
+Never volunteer feedback unless it relates to the code standards contained herein Never concern yourself with linting.
 There are more appropriate tools for that.

 ---

 ## 1. Naming
 - Use descriptive names for variables, functions, classes, and files.
-- Avoid abbreviations or short codes unless they are industry standard or extremely common
-  - Allowed abbreviations are: id, tx, cb, err
+- Avoid abbreviations or short codes unless they are industry standard or extremely common.
+Permitted abbreviations are: id, tx, cb, err
 - The name must reveal the intent of the code.
 - When parameters clearly indicate the data type or purpose, prefer concise function names over verbose alternatives.
 ---